KyloIO/kylo-docs/about/KyloFrequentlyAskedQuestions.rst

 In some ways.
 Kylo is not trying to compete with these and could certainly imagine integration with these tools.
 Kylo includes its own extensible metadata server.
-Navigator is a governance tool that comes as part the Cloudera Enterprise license.
+Navigator is a governance tool that comes as part of the Cloudera Enterprise license.
 Among other features, it provides data lineage of your Hive SQL queries.
 We think this is useful but only provides part of the picture.
 Kylo's metadata framework is really the foundation of an entire data lake solution.
 It captures both business and operational metadata.
 It tracks lineage at the feed-level.
-Kylo provides IT Operations with a useful dashboard, ability to track/enforce Service Level Agreements, and performance metrics.
+Kylo provides IT Operations with a useful dashboard, providing the ability to track/enforce Service Level Agreements, and performance metrics.
 Kylo's REST APIs can be used to do metadata exchange with tools like Atlas and Navigator.

 How does Kylo compare to traditional ETL tools like Talend, Informatica, Data Stage?